 Installation is quite simple.
+All the copper tube comes to you with the ends caped.
 Any routing of the tube must be done with the tube either taped or capped.
 Cap both tube ends after each cut.
+(Spare caps have been included).
 Work with only one line at a time, and only uncap one end at a time.